Series: CLOCKWORK AGENTS

 BOOK 2: Touch of Steel

-Claire has been on the trail of Howard, a Company traitor who killed her brother, Robert.
+Claire has personal reasons for wanting to capture Howard because he is the Company traitor who killed her brother, Robert.
 She wants to know why Robert was murdered, and she is desperate to avenge his death.
 In the opening scene, Howard shoots Claire and pushes her off the roof of a building.
 The Wardens rescue her and make a deal that they won't kill her if she helps them capture Howard.
 Claire agrees even though she has secret plans to kill Howard herself, as slowly and painfully as possible.

 The plot follows Claire and Alastair as they make a quick train trip to Scotland and then board a ship that is crossing the Atlantic.
 All the while, the two are falling for each other.
+(The captain of that ship is the hero of the next book.)
 They go through the usual paranormal romance procedure: first comes the sarcastic, teasing dialogue; then the "accidental" touches and soulful gazes; next, the first big kiss; and finally some steamy bedroom scenes.
 Even though they are extremely attracted to one another, they know that their romantic relationship is doomed.
 Alistair believes that Claire faces long-term imprisonment; Claire believes that when she kills Howard, the Wardens will immediately kill her.
 Of course, we (the readers) know that the couple is slated for their HEA, so we're not too worried.

 This book isn't as strong as book 1.
 I had no trouble at all figuring out the plot twist regarding Stanton Howard, and you won't either because the author telegraphs it all the way through.
 This isn't an awful book; it's just not as good as the first one—which was terrific—so it would have had to meet a very high standard, one that second books frequently miss.
 One weakness in the steampunk aspect of the story is that most of the gimmicks and gadgets that the characters use are carbon copies of modern-day inventions (e.g., cell phones, tasers, laptops).
 Steampunk is more fun when the gadgets are a bit more exotic.